teckmonster/pickupstrength/_posts/2018-07-21-Complete-4-Week-Training-Program-Beginner.markdown

 I put together a 4-week training program.
 Hopefully, you will find this resourceful and have some guideline when getting into strength training.

 You can use it and share it with anyone who might find helpful!

-Download here : [The Complete 4-Week Training Program For Beginner][program].

 #### T I P S